 Southern Maine’s outcome

-These dashboards enabled a process that provided southern Maine with an opportunity to quantify quality improvement in dollar terms.
+These dashboards enabled a process that provided southern Maine with an opportunity to quantify the quality improvement in dollar terms.
 They have two registered nurses who do the concurrent abstraction of the core measures (that have complicated rules for inclusion and exclusion).
 They are sometimes able to identify gaps in care, work with staff to correct the issue, and prevent an exception in the measure.

 A lunchtime conversation led to questions about what would happen to their VBP numbers if these nurses weren’t catching these “near misses” within a few minutes.
 Jonathan was able to re-run the core measure numbers to identify what their performance scores would have been if all the near misses had been actual failures.
-These prospective results can be made to show clearly in tableau.
+These prospective results can be made to show clearly in the tableau.

-In this way Jonathan was able to show that the savings generated by the concurrent abstractors were more than their salary.
-In the fall of 2012, Medicare published the final numbers for value based purchasing, and southern Maine came out in the black, receiving (1.024 percent).
+In this way, Jonathan was able to show that the savings generated by the concurrent abstractors were more than their salary.
+In the fall of 2012, Medicare published the final numbers for value-based purchasing, and southern Maine came out in the black, receiving (1.024 percent).
 This placed the hospital in the top quartile nationally.

 Jonathan provided this case study in early 2013.
-Southern Maine continues to monitor progress using tableau in this way because they were able to create meaningful and actionable analysis that was directly translated for better patient care.
+Southern Maine continues to monitor progress using tableau in this way because they were able to create a meaningful and actionable analysis that was directly translated for better patient care.

-End Notes: These are the three ways through which tableau is empowering health care executives to make better informed decisions:
+End Notes: These are the three ways through which tableau is empowering health care executives to make better-informed decisions: